tompassarelli/fennec-ui/README.md

 Transform Firefox into a distraction-free browsing experience that prioritizes:

-- **Seamless Sideberry Integration** - The sidebar becomes a natural part of the interface
+- **Seamless Sideberry Integration** - no native horizontal or vertical tabs collision problems
 - **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience
 - **Zen-Inspired Design** - Clean, purposeful aesthetics focused on content
 - **Distraction-Free Browsing** - Let your content and workflow take center stage